MaterializeInc/materialize/doc/user/content/integrations/redpanda-cloud.md

     ```

 4. #### Create a topic
-    To start using Materialize with Redpanda, you need to create a Materialize source over a Redpanda topic.
+    To start using Materialize with Redpanda, you need to point it to an existing Redpanda topic you want to read data from.

     If you already have a topic created, you can skip this step.